 In 2010, 0.3 percent of the people who lost their jobs in layoffs were let go because of “government regulations/intervention.”
 By comparison, 25 percent were laid off because of a drop in business demand.

-This seems like a no-win scenario: Rhode Island needs jobs but the government can’t do much about it.
+While it’s logical to assess the economic impact of new regulations, making environmental protection subservient to commercial interests is a troubling move.This seems like a no-win scenario: Rhode Island needs jobs but the government can’t do much about it.
 In fact, the best way for the Rhode Island economy to improve is probably to wait for the national economy to get rolling.
 But Rhode Island’s unusually high unemployment rate suggests there are systemic problems with state.
 Rhode Island is known as a corrupt, one-party state, and this stereotype is proven correct with disheartening regularity.
 Pointing out the problem is easy, finding a lasting solution is difficult.
 Rhode Island needs to change something fundamental, like how the state holds elections.
 A nonpartisan blanket primary system, in which all the candidates from all parties run in one primary, with the top two candidates advancing to the general election, could lead to more competition and allow moderate Republicans to emerge as a political force (or it could lead to general elections filled with only Democrats).
 Even if fundamental change proves elusive, Rhode Island should focus on improving the aspects of the state that already stand out, such as tourism and education.
 Regardless, I doubt that reorganizing how the state administers commerce is the real solution to Rhode Island’s economic troubles.
 RIPEC’s recommendations may be beneficial, but deeper reform is needed.